zuedev/Arcanum/README.md

 - **Search for items**: `/tracker search name:sw` (supports fuzzy matching)
 - **Rename items**: `/tracker rename old_name:sword new_name:blade` (automatically merges if target name exists)
 - **Clear tracker**: `/tracker clear` (requires user to have the MANAGE_CHANNELS permission)
+- **View audit log**: `/tracker audit limit:50` (view history of all tracker changes)
 - Per-channel tracking with automatic cleanup of zero-quantity items
+- Complete audit trail of all changes with timestamps and user information

 ### 🏓 Utility